 Already alluded to there, Maharajah was a teenage creative experience that was to last about one year and a half.
 The band gave three concerts (in Chaville and Sèvres) and made two recordings, one studio, one live.
 The name Maharajah comes from the fact that, as would-be hippies, we were beguiled by a fantasized India.

-The three songs here (actually two songs and one extract of a song) were recorded during a concert in Chaville in April 1994.
+The three songs here (actually two songs and one extract of a song) were recorded during a concert in Chaville (or was it in Sèvres?) in April 1994.
 Performers are Serge (guitar and vocals), Florence (violin), me (bass), Guillaume (drums), and Aurélien (percussion).
-Originally the band was Serge, Guillaume and I. It later expanded with two new members, Florence and Aurélien, attracted by the band’s style, sound and creativity.
+Originally the band was Serge, Guillaume and I. It later expanded with two new members, Florence and Aurélien.
+We knew each other at the Lycée de Sèvres.

 These songs were written by me but they owe much to the guitar line added by Serge, who also wrote the lyrics on Taj Mahal (both French and English, although our lyrics were mainly English), as well as to the contribution of all the other members.
 When either Serge or I brought our compositions to the pool, the final songs always were the result of what came out of our jam sessions in Guillaume’s cellar.

 I had no previous training in music and, if I remember well, neither had the others more than a smattering of it, Florence being the exception (as she had completed training at a classic academy).